chenhao-123-sudo/MCCANet/README.md

   </div>
   <br>

-MFRENet is a deep network model specially used to process UAV images.
-Compared with YOLOv8, MFRENET achieves higher recognition accuracy with little change in parameter number and computation amount.
+MCCANet is a deep network model specifically designed to process drone images.
+Compared with YOLOv8, MCCANet achieves higher recognition accuracy with fewer parameters and less computation.

 </a>